PixelOS1/What-is-PixelOS/README.md

 Both editions are currently based on the source-based Linux distro Gentoo.
 Gentoo was a natural choice for our team after considering all of the options.
 In the future we plan to add package management to PixelOS.

+PixelOS Server Edition features bleeding-edge support for Windows based videogames running headless on a server.
+What is this voodoo we speak of?
+Well it is quite simple.
+In order for the world support cloud based pixel streaming the ability to provide this support requires new extreme innovation regarding deployment of systems used by gamers and non-gamers to experience 3D applications running in the cloud.

 This is not a multilib distribution.

 PixelOS is a source-based, systemd-based, linux-based, and currently NVIDIA-based.